Lesson Study: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts and white polos engaging in collaborative science lesson study

 Key Takeaways

-2. The core of Lesson Study lies in its rigorous focus on understanding and improving pupil learning: Unlike general lesson planning, the research lesson is meticulously designed to elicit specific pupil responses, which are then carefully observed and analysed by the team (Yoshida, 1999).
-This evidence-based approach allows teachers to identify misconceptions and refine teaching methods directly in response to how pupils learn.
+2. The core of Lesson Study lies in its rigorous focus on understanding and improving learner learning: Unlike general lesson planning, the research lesson is meticulously designed to elicit specific learner responses, which are then carefully observed and analysed by the team (Yoshida, 1999).
+This evidence-based approach allows teachers to identify misconceptions and refine teaching methods directly in response to how learners learn.

 What are the steps in the Lesson Study cycle?